paulmcheng/paulmcheng.github.io/_posts/3000-11-01-experience-software-development.md

 #### Results

-- Improved software quality with test driven development with full test coverage on critical area.
+- Improved software quality with test driven development with full test coverage on critical areas.
-- Reduce the time to deliver IT solutions to the market from months into days.
+- Reduce the time in delivering IT solutions and enhancement to the market from months into days.